-If the Pensioner's spouse's former employer offers only a Medicare Advantage Plan for its Medicare retirees, the spouse must enroll in either that plan or the State of Delaware Group Health Insurance Medicare Advantage plan.
-Medicare Advantage plans do not coordinate with other Medicare Advantage plans.
+If the Pensioner's spouse's former employer offers only a Medicare Advantage Plan for its Medicare retirees, the spouse must_may enroll in either that plan or the State of Delaware Medicare supplement State of Delaware Group Health Insurance Medicare Advantage plan.
+Medicare Advantage plans do not coordinate with other Medicare supplement plans; therefore, the spouse cannot also be enrolled in the

+State's Medicare supplement plan. other Medicare Advantage plans.
 The Centers for Medicare and Medicaid Services (CMS) only allows enrollment in one qualified Medicare Advantage plan.
 If the former employer's retiree plan should change from a Medicare Advantage plan to a Medicare supplement plan, the Pensioner's spouse must enroll in the supplement coverage with their former employer if the spouse's contribution is 50% or less for the premium for the supplement plan.
 At that time, the pensioner should contact the Office of Pensions to disenroll the spouse in the State's Medicare Advantage plan.